Employee Benefits - Leave and Holidays

 - Any unused catastrophic leave will be returned to the Bank in the event the employee terminates employment, retires, or returns to work prior to the expiration of the previously approved catastrophic leave period.
 An employee may be dismissed if he or she fails to report to work promptly at the expiration of the approved catastrophic leave period.
 The Catastrophic Leave Bank Program does not create any expectation or promise of continued employment.

-- Donations to the Catastrophic Leave Bank Program may only be submitted during the annual December open donation period, upon resignation or upon retirement.
+- Donations to the Catastrophic Leave Bank Program may be made throughout the year, upon resignation or upon retirement.
 No employee will be allowed to donate leave to the Catastrophic Leave Bank Program if such donation would reduce that employee's combined accrued sick and annual leave balance to less than 80 hours.
 Employees must make any accrued annual and/or sick leave donations in one (1) hour increments.
 This does not apply to employees who are terminating their employment.

 - Catastrophic leave will not be awarded retroactively.